SMW Partners with Facebook to Host First-Ever Empathy Day

 This was the question that drove the conversation during the inaugural Empathy Day event hosted by Social Media Week and The 404 at the Facebook Partner Centre in London.

-This past Wednesday, a group of high school students came together for an inspiring conversation around ways we can drive empathy online.
+On October 29, a group of high school students came together for an inspiring conversation around ways we can drive empathy online.
 They were joined by two Instagram influencers, 23-year-old Imii Mace and 19-year-old Anisa Farah, who collectively have tens of thousands followers across Instagram and Twitter.
 They shared their journeys in addressing negative comments and how they’re encouraging their followers and the larger Instagram community to pay it forward with positivity.

 Defining empathy and getting to the root of the problem